rbika/dotfiles-macos/README.md

 ssh-add ~/.ssh/id_ed25519
 ```

-To copy the public key to your clipboard run
+Add the key to your Github account.
+To copy the public key to your clipboard run:

 ```
 pbcopy < ~/.ssh/id_ed25519.pub